Proper urination with a foreskin involves gentle positioning, steady flow control, and hygiene to avoid discomfort and mess.

 4. Wiping and Hygiene Post-Urination

-After finishing, use toilet paper or a clean tissue to gently pat dry beneath the foreskin if any residual drops remain.
-This step is crucial because leftover moisture can cause discomfort or increase infection risk.
+After finishing, use toilet paper or a clean tissue to gently pat dry if any residual drops remain.
+If you retracted the foreskin, gently return it to its normal forward position afterward to avoid swelling or discomfort.

-Regular washing during daily showers with mild soap will keep this area clean and healthy.
+Regular washing during daily showers with warm water will keep this area clean and healthy.
+If soap is used, it should be mild and fragrance-free, and the area should be rinsed well.

 Common Challenges When Urinating With A Foreskin